capital-american/Capital-American-Shaman/src/pages/products/canine-cbd-hemp-oil-tincture.md

 templateKey: product-post
 title: Canine CBD Hemp Oil Tincture
 date: 2022-10-11T10:35:05.271Z
+category:
-product-category: CBD Tinctures
+  - CBD Tinctures
 image: /img/canine-cbd.jpg
-price: 30
+amount: 30
 tags:
   - Product
 ---

 **MADE IN USA:** Just as with our human line of products, we use the best of ingredients for our canine, feline or equine customers.
 After all, they’re family, too!